viniciosanacleto/Porto/README.md

 # Components Categories

-Every Container consist of a number of Components, in **Porto** the Components are splitted into two categories:
+Every Container consists of a number of Components, in **Porto** the Components are split into two categories:
 `Main Components` and
 `Optional Components`.